Last Updated on 17 January 2026 by Cycloscope

 Hotels and Hostels in Poland

-Hotels, Hostels, and Guest Houses are quite cheap, ranging from 15€ up to, on average 20€ per double room per night.
-Usually, the rooms are spacious and clean and are almost always equipped with a common kitchen that guests can use, which is great for traveling on a budget and allows you to find cheap places to sleep even in areas where there are no restaurants.
+Hotels, Hostels, and Guest Houses are pretty cheap, ranging from 15€ up to, on average, 20€ per double room per night.
+Usually, the rooms are spacious and clean, and are almost always equipped with a shared kitchen for guests to use, which is great for traveling on a budget and helps you find cheap places to sleep even in areas without restaurants.

 Couchsurfing and Warmshowers Poland

-Both the Couchsurfing and Warmshowers communities are quite well developed in Poland, not just in cities.
-In our experience, we have never had problems with having positive feedback and we met many interesting people.
+Both the Couchsurfing and Warmshowers communities are pretty well developed in Poland, not just in cities.
+In our experience, we have never had problems with having positive feedback, and we have met many interesting people.

 Cost of cycling in Poland

-Despite its quick economic growth, Poland is still a fairly cheap country, supermarkets are affordable and so are restaurants, around 20 zlotys (4.5€) for a plate of delicious pierogi, ravioli stuffed with potatoes.
+Despite its quick economic growth, Poland is still a relatively cheap country; supermarkets are affordable, and so are restaurants, around 20 zlotys (4.5€) for a plate of delicious pierogi, ravioli stuffed with potatoes.

-Not considering hotels and restaurant dinners, we feel like saying that you can travel to Poland on a budget of 5€ per person per day.
+Not including hotels or restaurant dinners, we feel like saying you can travel to Poland on a budget of 5€ per person per day.

 7(+1) best bike routes in Poland

-1 – Green Velo: the Most Famous Poland Cycle Route
+1 – Green Velo: the Most Famous Polish Cycle Route

-This track in the map above is the main route of the Green Velo cycle trail, along the itinerary you will find several bifurcations, they are alternative cycleways usually leading to particular cities or sights that the main route doesn’t touch.
+This track in the map above is the main route of the Green Velo cycle trail.
+Along the itinerary, you will find several bifurcations, which are alternative cycleways usually leading to particular cities or sights that the main route doesn’t touch.
 Find more information on alternative routes here.

-In 2017, the Green Velo cycle track was named for the title of “Cycle Route of the Year”, the first time a cycle route in Poland.
+In 2017, the Green Velo cycle track was named “Cycle Route of the Year”, the first time a cycle route in Poland was so named.

-We have to say that a really good job has been done, both for the care of the track itself, for the signage always present and complete with map and information, not to mention the refreshment points and the presence of free tools to fix smaller mechanical problems along the way.
+We have to say that an excellent job has been done, both for the care of the track itself and for the signage, always present and complete with a map and information, not to mention the refreshment points and the availability of free tools to fix minor mechanical problems along the way.

-The Green Velo cycle project consists of the construction of new cycle paths, but above all of exploiting low-traffic roads and paths to create a route that crosses five Polish regions: Lublin, Podkarpackie, Podlaskie, Świętokrzyskie and Varmia-Mazury for a total of almost 2,000 kilometers.
+The Green Velo cycle project consists of constructing new cycle paths, but above all of using low-traffic roads and trails to create a route that crosses five Polish regions: Lublin, Podkarpackie, Podlaskie, Świętokrzyskie, and Warmia-Mazury, for a total of almost 2,000 kilometers.

-In the northern part, the bike path is mostly in the forest, it is specifically marked and there are rest areas and points to fix the bike, equipped with the most common tools that can be used free of charge.
-The only missing thing is public toilets, quite rare along the path.
-Going south you cross more cities and towns.
+In the northern part, the bike path is mostly in the forest, is specifically marked, and has rest areas and points to fix the bike, equipped with the most common tools available free of charge.
+The only thing missing is public toilets, which are pretty rare along the path.
+Going south, you cross more cities and towns.

 What to see along the Green Velo